cognitive-catalyst/twilio/README.md

 ## Use the Application

-Now, using the number you set up in your Twilio Configuration, you can send an SMS to that number, and it will appear on the <uname>.mybluemix.net website with the keywords and entities highlighted, and sentiment with possible related concepts displayed on the right.
+Now, using the number you set up in your Twilio Configuration, you can send an SMS to that number, and it will appear on the `<uname>.mybluemix.net` website with the keywords and entities highlighted, sentiment with possible related concepts displayed on the right, and an aggregate sentiment score of the past months messages on the left.
 Here is an example:
 ![IMG NOT FOUND](readme-assets/demo.png)